 Last, but not least, you must train your staff to identify and correctly handle personal information and how to escalate quickly in the case of a breach.
 People will make mistakes, so your processes should prevent errors from causing a breach when possible and, if not, quickly raise awareness of the existence of a breach so it can be investigated, resolved and reported.

-Workshare provides risk analytics tools that can help monitor sharing of personal data in files via email.
+Workshare provides risk analytics tools that can help monitor the sharing of personal data in files via email.
 This supports data loss prevention and therefore reporting requirements of the GDPR.
 Protect and Protect Server will also help you prevent confidential or personal information from leaving your network via documents in hidden metadata.

 For more information get in touch with Workshare.